 - a.
-Date of transport

-- b.
-Number of animals transported and their destination

-- c.
-Trucking company

-- d.
-Type of vehicle used
+Date of transport - b.
+Number of animals transported and their destination - c.
+Trucking company - d.
+Type of vehicle used (transportation by ship is prohibited)

 T 9: Casualty animal transport

 - a.
 A sick or injured ambulatory animal may only be transported: - a.
 If it is being taken for veterinary treatment or it is being taken to the nearest available place for humane slaughter; or - b.
 If the said animal is suitable for loading, traveling and unloading (can walk unassisted). - b.
 No animal with a BCS of less than 2 may be transported or leave the farm unless for veterinary treatment.